Lesbian, Gay, Bisexual or Trans (LGBT+) and thinking about adoption?

 The Beaumont Society – help and support for the transgender community.

 We hope this information has helped answer some questions you may have.
 If you feel ready to approach an adoption agency you can find adoption agencies that cover your area through our agency finder.
-Alternatively call 0300 222 0022 and speak with one of our advisers who will provide you with details of adoption agencies.
 Agencies are happy to give information and answer questions even if you’re not yet sure about adoption, so do contact them if you want to find out more.

 Watch our webcast below as Rupert and Tor discuss their experiences as LGBT adopters